CSVADFall25/Ofir/project-1/README.md

 2. **Game Mode**: In this mode, users are prompted to "fish" for a specific emoji by drawing it on the pond surface.
 The target emoji is displayed in the thought bubble of the rightmost mushroom-chibi and users must replicate it as closely as possible using the drawing tools.
 Once they finish their drawing and click "done", the system evaluates their drawing against the target emoji using a pixel-based comparison method (Dice score) and then decides whether the mushroom-chibis keep or release the caught emoji based on the accuracy of the drawing.
 Feedback is provided through changes in the facial expressions of the rightmost mushroom-chibi.

+refer to Play-Through-PondSketch.mov for an example usage of both modes.

 ## Design Principles

 The design focuses on being simple, calm, and a little playful.
 The color palette uses soft greens and blues to make the pond feel like the center of the scene, while a few brighter accents draw attention to buttons and tools.
 Everything is arranged to feel balanced without crowding the space.
 The controls stay minimal and visual so people can figure things out just by trying them.
 The goal was to make a drawing tool that feels easy to explore rather than something that needs instructions.